 After seeing the digital footprint that the Parkland, Florida school serial killer left behind, I think it’s beyond important for all internet users to understand how our digital footprints are created and how we could use them to prevent future public attacks, mass shootings, and find predators before they find or harm anyone else.
-In this post, I’ve explained what is a digital footprint and why your digital footprint matters.
+In this post, I’ve explained what a digital footprint is and why your digital footprint matters.
 If you prefer to skip ahead to learn what you can do to report possible predators based on their social or digital media profiles, click here.

 What types of digital footprints are there?

 Two types of digital footprints occur on the world wide web and devices connected to the internet – passive and active.
 Here is how each type of digital footprints works on all devices, including school computers, employers’ laptops, and mobile phones:

 - Passive digital footprints are stored in several ways: In an online environment, a footprint may be stored in an online database by tracking the user’s IP address.
 Each computer or device operates on an IP Address equivalent to a “car tag.”
 The IP address is registered to a particular device and starts with a clean slate and no digital footprint.
 The passive information is also stored on the computer or device and is available for the device administrators to see.
 Imagine your car tag telling the department of motor vehicles exactly where your car was, for how long, how much it weighed on each journey along with other information that most would consider a violation of privacy.